Braviti0/Metacrafters_Assignments/Solidity_Intermediate/module3/README.md

 ## Description

-it's an erc20 token contract duhh
+finalProject.sol is an erc20 token contract duhh,

+DEGEN.sol is a degen erc20 toekn that allows an owner to purchase ingame items

 ## Getting Started
 go to remix and deploy to the network of your choice